hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

 Use a binary search tree if...
     1. You need to store a large amount of data
     2. You need to traverse that data efficiently
-    3. Your instructor didn't teach you how to use a red-black tree
+    3. Your data doesn't need to be ordered

 .. note::

+	If you need ordered information, use a linear data structure: linked list, stack, queue, etc.

 	Queues work well for inter-process communication (IPC).
 Doubly so if the communication is only one-way.